molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 #### Create An Ingest Endpoint

 After a table exists, you can configure a source to load data into it.
 The ingest endpoint configuration will yield a persistent endpoint that allows you to stream data to.
-For more information on databases, see [Databases Overview](/setting-up-featurebase/cloud/databases-overview).
+For more information on ingesting, see [Streaming (HTTPS)](/data-ingestion/cloud/streaming/streamingoverview).
 Below you can see our JSON schema that details the data being streamed to the source.
 The below schema contains various flower species and their measurements.
-The command below will start creating your database.
+The command below will start creating your ingest endpoint.

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header